 Since there is nothing so well worth having as friends, never lose a chance to make them ~ Francesco Guicciadini

 When I travel it’s easy to meet new people, to strike up a conversation out of the blue and learn about someone’s life in a way that’s not about being polite before talking business.
 I’m not sure why it’s more difficult at home.
-Perhaps because here I am more mentally insulated: I have my friends, my work, I have my habits.
+Perhaps here I am more mentally insulated: I have my friends, my work, I have my habits.
 It may be that in New York City my guard is up whereas when I travel, for better or for worse, I’m pretty much come one come all.
-But not last week, for some reason 3.5 miles from home, the magic of travel hovered over me.
+But not last week, for some reason 3.5 miles from home, the magic of travel inspired me.

 Meet Fred Price: farmer, baker, photographer, and a gifted storyteller…..

 Fred and I met while I was taking pictures at the Union Square Greenmarket.
 As I was passing by his booth, the Fifth Floor Farm Kitchen, he saw my camera, waved me over and said, “I have something for you.”

 At first I thought he mistook me for someone else, or that he was about to offer me a sample, but after a few minutes thumbing through a folder, he pulled out a copy of an article entitled, “Preserving Old, Fading Photos” and handed it to me.